ianbishop/userevents.github.io/REST.md

 ### Update a Pattern

-Updates an existing pattern of the specified tenant by settings the values of the provided parameters passed.
+Updates an existing pattern of the specified tenant by setting the values of the provided parameters passed.
 Any parameters not provided will be unchanged.
 Your current authenticated user must have access to the specified tenant.

 > Definition